 Whether you’re an owner placed in the tricky position of not having enough spare time to dedicate to your horse or an equestrian enthusiast without the resources to provide full care for a horse, a horse share scheme could be the perfect compromise.

 Entering into a horse share agreement can often be the perfect compromise for both parties and will be particularly beneficial to the horse itself, as after all, the animal’s welfare should always be the top priority as you assess all of your options.
 Learn more about horse share schemes in the guide below.
-Alternatively, you can read our guide to horses for loan to learn about an additional compromise option.
+Alternatively, you can can look into horses for loan as an additional compromise option.

 More and more people these days are looking for horse shares, whether it is for financial reasons, time, or both.
 Finding a horse to share is almost as tricky as finding a horse to buy, although there is much less choice.